-The above verse is one (of many) that prosperity teachers use to enforce the false belief that if we keep asking God for what we want, He'll give it to us, because He gives good things to those who ask.
+The above verse is one (of many) that prosperity teachers use to enforce the false belief that if we keep asking God for what we want, He'll give it to us because He gives good things to those who ask.
 Unfortunately, the dollar signs in their eyes make it hard for prosperity teachers to see the truths in this verse.
 So what was Jesus really saying?

 Read Matthew 7:1-6

-I think these verses on judging others in Matthew 7:1-6, are probably the hardest for Christians to tackle because whether we realize it or not we always make snap judgments about people in one form or another.
+I think these verses on judging others in Matthew 7:1-6 are probably the hardest for Christians to tackle.
+Because whether we realize it or not, we always make snap judgments about people in one form or another.
 I once went into a jewellery store to buy my daughter a fancy present for Christmas.
 Three things you need to know first before I tell this story:

-Discernment enables us to listen to our "spidey senses" if we meet someone and feel immediately uncomfortable or unsafe.
-Discernment, helps us when listening to a preacher who says something contrary to Scripture.
+Discernment enables us to listen to our "Spidey senses" if we meet someone and feel immediately uncomfortable or unsafe.
+Discernment helps us when listening to a preacher who says something contrary to Scripture.
 Discernment does not create division or hatred.
 Discernment is listening to the Holy Spirit and acting accordingly.
-It is not hateful, arrogant or pushy as judging someone can be.
-Discernment is not judging.
+It is not hateful, spiteful, arrogant or pushy as judging someone can be.